Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/slx2py.md

 #### Define how parameters are initialized on each reset
 Environment randomness is crucial for reinforcement learning.
-Because program execution is inherently deterministic, all randomness comes from parameters.
-This section demonstrates some commonly used (limited set of) random mechanisms while maintaining reproducibility with `seed()` method.
+Program execution is inherently deterministic, therefore all randomness is derived solely from parameters.
+This section demonstrates some commonly used random mechanisms while maintaining reproducibility with `seed()` method.

-Parameter names must be a subset of the Simulink model tunable parameters.
+The parameter names need to be a subset of the Simulink model's tunable parameters.

 ```toml
 ### A table to define individual parameter initialization policy